 Munem Wasif, Bangladeshi, b.
 1983

-Munem Wasif’s stark black & white photography investigates complex social and political issues with a traditional, humanistic language, by getting close to the people, physically and psychologically, dealing with multiple questions and contradictions.
+Munem Wasif’s photography and film investigates complex social and political issues with a humanistic language, by getting close to the people, physically and psychologically, dealing with multiple questions and contradictions.
 Expressionistic in style and long-term in method, Wasif often experiments beyond the tradition, tests the possibilities of fiction, by borrowing a familiar documentary language.
 His interest is often on the concept of ‘documents’ and ‘archives’ and it’s influence on addressing politically and geographically complex issues.
-Teaching and collaborating with a new generation artists and curating experimental works is an organic and integral part of his own personal works, which keeps him on the edge of experimenting and extending the mediums, including video and sound.
-He was one of the curators of Chobimela VII, International Festival of Photography.
+He was one of the curators of Chobi Mela VIII – X International Festival of Photography.
 His last book on Old Dhaka was published by Clémentine de la Féronnière from France.

 He is represented by Agence Vu in Paris and Project 88 in Mumbai.